castorini/NCE-CNN-Torch/README.md

 $ th PairwiseTrainQA.lua -dataset TrecQA -version raw -neg_mode 2 -num_pairs 8
 ```
 To evaluate on the TrecQA clean dataset, simply change -version to clean.
-Similarly, if you want to evaluate on the WikiQA dataset, change -dataset to WikiQA.
+Similarly, if you want to evaluate on the WikiQA dataset, change -dataset to WikiQA (don't need to set the -version).
 You can also change the -neg_mode and -num_pairs to select different sampling strategies or negative pairs.

 ``3.`` To run the base convolutional neural network model in [2], please follow the same parameter setting: